virtualmin/virtualmin.com/content/docs/System Optimization/low-memory.md

 weight: 2510600
 ---

 A default installation of Virtualmin is optimized for performance rather than minimal memory usage.
 This configuration can lead to issues on systems with 1GB or less RAM, especially on VPS without swap space.
-Addressing memory usage is crucial, as running out of memory severely impacts performance.
-Note that Virtualmin, typically using around 20MB, is relatively modest in its memory demands compared to other services.
-For instance, Apache can easily consume 300MB, BIND can exceed 100MB, and MySQL or MariaDB can require over 500MB, depending on configurations.
-Postfix remains small, however associated spam and anti-virus tools can be memory and CPU hogs.

-Nginx uses less RAM than Apache, making it a better option for systems with limited memory.
-That's why the [Virtualmin LEMP bundle](/docs/installation/automated/#lamp-apache-vs-lemp-nginx) is often recommended for setups where keeping memory use low is important.

-### Virtualmin library pre-loading

-To disable preloading of Webmin libraries in Virtualmin, do the following:

-1. Log in as the master administrator.
-2. In the left menu, go to **System Settings ⇾ Virtualmin Configuration**.
-3. In the **Server settings** section, set **Preload Virtualmin libraries at startup?** to **No**.
-4. Save changes and re-check the Virtualmin configuration.

-Optimizing this setting will decrease the memory consumption of Virtualmin.
-It controls the preloading of Webmin libraries at startup.
-While preloading these libraries can enhance Virtualmin's speed, especially in scenarios with sufficient memory and multiple concurrent users, it's crucial to prioritize efficient memory usage on systems with limited resources.
+Efficient memory management is essential for optimal performance.
+In terms of RAM usage, SpamAssassin can easily consume 1GB, while ClamAV often requires at least 2GB.
+MySQL or MariaDB usually require upwards of 400MB of memory, dependent on configuration settings.
+Apache can consume around 250MB, and BIND's memory usage can surpass 100MB, influenced by the number of hosted zones and its role as a recursive DNS server.
+PHP's memory consumption typically exceeds 100MB and also varies significantly based on its configuration settings.
+At the lower end, Virtualmin uses about 30MB and Postfix remains around 5MB.

 ### Reduce SpamAssassin and ClamAV memory usage
 Basic mail services are lightweight in terms of memory usage, but incorporating spam and antivirus filtering, like SpamAssassin and ClamAV, significantly ramps up resource demands.
 For systems constrained by limited memory, a viable solution is to delegate spam and antivirus filtering tasks to an external server or to fully offsite email service.